 101 Tips on Getting into Medical School

 We wrote the book on getting into Medical School.
+Actually, Jennifer Welch, Associate Dean of Admissions & Financial Aid did.

-Actually, Jennifer Welch, director of our admissions office did.
 In her book, 101 Tips on Getting into Medical School (Gegensatz Press), Welch answers such questions as:

 - Does my personal essay read well?